PrathameshBelvalkar/Next-Js-Course/serverVscomponent.md

 ## Conclusion

 By leveraging the power of **Server Components** and **Client Components**, Next.js empowers developers to build modern web applications that are both **performant** and **interactive**.
 Understanding when and how to use each type of component is key to creating scalable and efficient applications.
-For more details, refer to the official [Next.js documentation](https://nextjs.org/docs).